 Like most gobies, the Blue Spotted Jawfish is a peaceful fish that will get along in most community aquariums.
 The only time a Blue Spotted Jawfish will show signs of aggression is with other Jawfish.
 For this reason, only one Blue Spotted Jawfish should be kept in an aquarium.

 A 30-gallon tank is the minimum recommended tank size needed to comfortably house a Blue Spotted Jawfish.
-Since Blue Spotted Jawfish like to hide it’s a good idea to have a tank with a deep sand substrate and plenty of coral or decorations for them to hide under.
+Since Blue Spotted Jawfish like to hide it’s a good idea to have a tank with a deep sand substrate and plenty of coral or live rock for them to hide under.

-The Green Mandarin Dragonet (Buy Online) is one of those rare saltwater fish that are not only beautiful but extremely affordable.
+The Green Mandarin Dragonet (View Price) is one of those rare saltwater fish that are not only beautiful but extremely affordable.
 What truly sets the Green Mandarin Dragonet apart from most other saltwater fish is their vibrant colors.
 Their primary base color is a deep emerald green that is accented by blue and orange lines that artistically cover their whole body.

 Beyond their sheer beauty, the Green Mandarin Dragonet is a peaceful reef safe fish that will get along with most other non-aggressive species.
 Green Mandarin Dragonet males do however display aggression to other males.
 Because of this inter-species aggression, only a single male Green Mandarin Dragonet or a mated pair should be kept in an aquarium.